Browns-Raiders game pushed by NFL to Monday amid COVID cases

 Before the postponement, the Browns (7-6), who are trying to make the postseason for the second straight year, were facing the prospect of taking the field for an important game with backups and free agents signed in the past few days.

 This week began with the Browns placing eight players, including top receiver Jarvis Landry and two starting offensive linemen, on the COVID-19 list.
-Stefanski tested positive for the second straight season on Wednesday, as did Mayfield, two days after he and his wife, Emily, took part in a charity event at a Boys & Girls club.
+Stefanski, who missed last season's playoff win at Pittsburgh following a positive test, again tested positive Wednesday, as did Mayfield, two days after he and his wife, Emily, took part in a charity event at a Boys & Girls club.

 When Keenum tested positive on Thursday, Mayfield went on Twitter to criticize the league for its handling of the situation.